CoreInfini7y/WinAD/README.md

 - right click on `Group Policy Objects`
 - click `New`, name it, click `OK`
 - right click the new GPO and choose `Edit...` - this opens up the Group Policy Object Editor
-- click through `Computer Configuration > Administrative Templates > Windows Components > Windows PowerShell`
+- click through `Computer Configuration > Policies > Administrative Templates > Windows Components > Windows PowerShell`
 - Enable Module Logging, click on `Show...` and set it to "*" - this sets up Eventlog logging
 - Enable Powershell Transcription and set the logging directory (by default, the user's My Documents folder is used) - this is for the transcription
 - hit `Apply` and `OK`